infinum/eightshift-libs/src/Geolocation/Readme.md

 ## Disable `setLocationCookie` filter in your project.

-If you have installed Geolocation.php class in your project and you have this filter set, make sure you disable it, or provide the check to be disabled when WP-Rocket cache plugin is active.
+If you have installed Geolocation.php class in your project and you have this filter set, make sure to disable it, or provide the check to be disabled when WP-Rocket cache plugin is active.

 **Example:**
 ```php